Boy pleads not guilty in stabbing death

 The teen who allegedly killed him is apparently a Peru Central School student.

-The district activated its Crisis Intervention Team met Friday morning to talk about how to according to a post on Peru Central’s Facebook page.
+The district activated its Crisis Intervention Team met Friday morning to talk about how to “address any impact on staff, students and the community,” according to a post on Peru Central’s Facebook page.

 “School counselors are available to any Peru student, faculty or staff member who feel the need to talk.